lauriii/canvas/docs/data-model.md

   - `static prop source`: a `prop source` powered by a `conjured field` (i.e. `unstructured data`)
   - `dynamic prop source`: a `prop source` powered by a `base field` or `bundle field` (i.e. `structured data`)
   - TBD: `remote prop source`: a `prop source` powered by a remote source ("external data"), i.e. data stored outside Drupal
+- `region node`: one of the node types in the UI data model, representing a `theme region`'s `component tree`
+- `slot node`: one of the node types in the UI data model, representing a `component instance`'s `component slot`
 - `structured data`: the data model defined by a Site Builder in a `content type`, and whose smallest units are `field props` — queryable by Views
 - `unstructured data`: the ad-hoc data used to populate `component prop`s that are not populated using `unstructured data` — NOT queryable by Views, this should be minimized/discouraged
 - `XB field`: an instance of the `component tree field type`